Klaw (character)

-Klaw (Ulysses Klaue) is a fictional character appearing in American comic books published by Marvel Comics.
+Klaw (Ulysses Klaue) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is depicted as a human physicist who has been transformed into solid sound, and who wears a sonic emitter on his right wrist as a prosthetic device.
-He is a supervillain often in conflict with the Fantastic Four and the Avengers, and he is also an enemy of the Black Panther and Ka-Zar.
+He is often in conflict with the Fantastic Four and the Avengers, and he is also an enemy of the Black Panther and Ka-Zar.

 The character is featured in other Marvel-endorsed products such as arcade and video games, animated television series, and merchandise such as trading cards.
-Andy Serkis portrayed Klaue in the Marvel Cinematic Universe (MCU) films Avengers: Age of Ultron (2015) and Black Panther (2018), and the Disney+ series What If...?
+Andy Serkis portrays Klaue in the Marvel Cinematic Universe (MCU) films Avengers: Age of Ultron (2015) and Black Panther (2018), and the Disney+ series What If...?
 (2021).

 Publication history

 The character first appeared in Fantastic Four #53 (1966) and was created by Stan Lee and Jack Kirby.